Talented and Gifted (TAG) Assessments Information and Student Survey

 How can I support my child?

-The NNAT is an abilities test, so children are not expected to study or prepare for the test the way they would for an achievement test.
+The NNAT is a test of general ability and children are not expected to study or prepare for the test the way they would for an achievement test, such as math or reading.
 You can help your student prepare by making sure they get adequate rest, eat a good breakfast, and encourage them to try their best.
 It is important that your child attend school on test day.

 How will these scores be used?

-NNAT scores are used in a portfolio to determine eligibility for TAG services in the area of intellectual ability.
-This portfolio should also include supporting behavioral, learning, and performance information provided by teachers and parents.
+NNAT scores are one piece of data used in a portfolio to determine eligibility for TAG services in the area of intellectual ability.
+This portfolio must also include supporting behavioral, learning, and performance information provided by teachers and parents.
+You will be contacted if additional information is requested regarding your student.

 Additional information and opting out